Ando: Building Slack from Scratch

 The result, in practice, is that the raw conversation of a team becomes material agents can act on in real time.
 Mid-conversation, ask an agent to look at an attribute in a database, or direct its attention to a task at hand and it’ll start working.
 When humans engage in heated debate, an agent might proactively act as an arbitrator, bringing deeply researched content with custom suggestions.

 In Ando, Truth Systems’ engineers hop on jams together and talk through major architectural decisions, calling out areas for the agents to investigate and help make decisions on.
-After the jams, agents use the call transcript, previous gold-standard tickets, the codebase, and connected Linear history to draw up multipage, implementation-ready tickets, detailed enough that Claude Code or another coding agent can one-shot the implementation from it, saving Truth Systems hours of manual context assembly.
+After the jams, agents use the call transcript, previous gold-standard tickets, the codebase, and connected Linear history to draw up multipage, implementation-ready tickets, detailed enough that Claude Code or another coding agent can one-shot the implementation from it.
+It saves Truth Systems hours of manual context assembly.

 Making conversations ‘ergonomic for agents’

-It was remarkably prescient about the internet age.
+It was remarkably prescient.
 Our current common record has exploded into email, Slack, Google Docs, Notion pages, tickets, dashboards, and the open web.
 We are still searching for ways to navigate through an immense trove of context.

 Chatter resists easy parsing.
 Time horizons on which organizations tend to operate, think, and converse differ greatly.
 A nurse staffing agency talks about shifts and hourly coverage; a software team talks about shipping on two-week sprint cycles.
 Dialogue comes in chats, nested threads, and calls.
 And individual style varies wildly.
 Some people write in concise, sharp sentences.
 Others are prone to online soliloquies.
 Conversations decay and contradict themselves.
 A reply might reference something from five messages ago.
 You make decision A on Monday, change to B on Tuesday, revert to A on Wednesday.
 A platform that wants to extract useful reasoning from all of this has to capture an evolution in thinking.

-I witnessed the same thoughtfulness applied to designing agent language and conversation.
-The Ando team is hyper aware of the “bpm of human conversation,” or how meaning is shaped by text length, specific word choice, cadence, and the interchange between participants.
+The same principle is applied to designing agent language and conversation.
+One concept in conversations I overheard frequently was the “bpm of human conversation,” the way meaning is shaped by text length, word choice, cadence, and interchange between participants.
 If an agent interjects at the wrong moment or in the wrong register, it is immediately unpleasant.
-After all, in a chat interface where you never see someone’s face, words are the entire basis of understanding.
-The experience of the product is in the words.
+After all, in a chat interface where you never see someone’s face, words are the entire basis of understanding and experience.

-Ernest Hemingway, the American novelist, is one of the Ando team’s internal references for how an agent’s output should be read.
-His style is highly recognizable through his calm, extremely direct sentences.
-Ryan Haraki, a founding engineer at Ando, puts it as increased compression and precision, “endeavoring to say more with fewer words.”
+I enjoy the fact that Hemingway is one of the Ando team’s internal references for how an agent’s output should be read - recognizable for his calm, direct sentences.
+Ryan Haraki, a founding engineer at Ando, calls this compression and precision, or “endeavoring to say more with fewer words.”

-But they also need to adapt to user preferences for language.
+But the team maintains that eventually agents will have to adapt to individual preferences for language.
 Some readers prefer Hemingway; others prefer Marquez.
-The question the Ando team is trying to answer is how to make that experience feel tasteful to the specific human receiving it.
+The question the Ando team is currently trying to answer is how to make that experience feel tasteful to the specific human receiving it.

 What is it like to be on the team building all this?